SKELETAL MUSCLE

 ADP falling off = POWER STROKE!!

-Rigor mortis is due to lack of ATP.
-Ca cannot be pumped back into the lateral sacs, and so they accumulate, bind to the Ca and cause permanent contraction.
-There is no ATP to release the myosin heads either.
+Rigor mortis is due to lack of ATP, preventing the myosin head from detaching from the actin filament.
+Ca also cannot be pumped back into the lateral sacs, and so Ca accumulates and saturates the troponin, causing permanent contraction.

 Resting force = preload = “stretched rubber band force,” so the more you stretch, the larger the resting force or preload.
 The more connective tissue a muscle has the more difficult it can stretch.